vmware/versatile-data-kit/projects/control-service/projects/helm_charts/pipelines-control-service/README.md

 Persistent Volume Claims are used to keep the data across deployments.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence and use external database.
 You may want to review the [PV reclaim policy](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/) and update as required.
 By default, it's set to delete, and when Versatile Data Kit is uninstalled, data is also removed.

-## Upgrading
-### To 1.0.0
-Installing Versatile Data Kit will take ownership of all deployed Data Jobs (aka CronJobs) as long as they are migrated.
-There is a script that migrates all data jobs (TODO).
-The script will not change deployed data jobs but take co-ownership of them.
-Once tests are passed use update-finalize to redeploy all jobs.
-This will be harder to revert so make sure everything is stable before that.

-All data jobs that use psycopg2 will need to switch to psycopg2-binary instead as psycopg2 is no longer supported in Versatile Data Kit.

-A suggested plan:
-* Create wrapper script over helm install with all necessary variables set
-* Create CICD of SC Deployer
-    * Step 1 helm upgrade.
-    * Step 2 Deploy using a newer version of DP the UAT data jobs
-    * Step 3 Run UAT
-    * If Step 3 Fails -  investigate else success (at this step the older Deployer are Jobs can work as before as well)
-* On success and after some time run update-finalize to finalize the upgrade. (here assumptions is k8s cluster and namespace are the same as before)
-* Delete lots of Deployer logic in Jenkins, keep only:
-    * dp--on-git-push
-    * pip-dp--update-job (the part that detects which jobs need to be updated and git hash commit of job)
-    * The logic that creates Free IPA and Sets permissions.
-    *

-Redshift Jobs (in config.ini db_default_type is set to REDSHIFT) need to have either environment variable VDK_DB_DEFAULT_TYPE set to REDSHIFT (from vdk-options.ini of Taurus Control Service) or vacloud-vdk should be patched to honor config.ini db_default_type